-- SEC.
+- (g) The sale of pledged property is a misdemeanor pursuant to Section 21209. - SEC.
 3. Section 21201.5 of the Financial Code is amended to read: - 21201.5. (a) During the contractual loan period and any extension thereof, but prior to the start of the 10-day grace period provided in subdivision (d) of Section 21201, a pledgor may request, and a pawnbroker may consent to, a replacement loan to take effect upon the expiration of the loan period stated in the active loan contract delivered to the pledgor under Section 21201 or this section. - (b) Alternatively, a pledgor may request, and a pawnbroker may consent to, a replacement loan during the 10-day grace period provided in subdivision (d) of Section 21201.
 Any such replacement loan shall become effective on the date it is issued. - (c) All of the following shall apply to a replacement loan issued pursuant to this section: - (1) The loan shall be processed as, and deemed to be, a new loan subject to all other fees and charges permitted by this chapter. - (2) Before a replacement loan may be issued, the pledgor shall pay off all outstanding charges from the prior loan then due, including interest or any loan writing, storage, notification, or other fee authorized in this chapter, in cash or another form acceptable to the pawnbroker.
-The pledgor's payment may be delivered to the pawnbroker by any method, including, but not limited to, United States mail, private mail, a personal representative, or electronic transfer, provided that the manner of payment is acceptable to the pawnbroker.
-If insufficient payment is tendered by the pledgor or is tendered in a form unacceptable to the pawnbroker, the pawnbroker shall, if commercially reasonable, return the payment in the same manner that the payment was delivered by the pledgor, or by another commercially reasonable manner, within five business days, and shall include a statement advising the pledgor the reason the payment was rejected.
-The pawnbroker is under no obligation to enter into a replacement loan if the amount is insufficient or the form of payment or method of tender is unacceptable to the pawnbroker.
+The pledgor's payment may be delivered to the pawnbroker by any method acceptable to the pawnbroker, including, but not limited to, United States mail, private mail, a personal representative, or electronic transfer.
+If insufficient payment is tendered by the pledgor or is not tendered in cash or a form acceptable to the pawnbroker, the pawnbroker shall, if commercially reasonable, return the payment in the same manner that the payment was delivered by the pledgor, or by another commercially reasonable manner, within five business days, and shall include a statement advising the pledgor the reason the payment was rejected.
+The pawnbroker is under no obligation to enter into a replacement loan if the amount is insufficient or the method of payment or form of tender is not cash or acceptable to the pawnbroker.